 "For whosoever calls on the name of the LORD shall be saved.
 How then shall they call on Him whom they have not believed?
 And how shall they believe in Him of whom they have not heard?
 And how shall they hear without a preacher?"
 (Romans 10:13-14)

 "He who has pity on the poor lends to the LORD and He will pay back what he has given."
 (Proverbs 19:17)

 Question no. 3.
 How can you impact the greatest number of people for Christ beginning with your family?
 Haven't you ever wanted to be a part of something that makes a difference, something big and important?
 Have you wanted to have recognition for something that you had done?
 What about recognition from the most important person in the universe, what about the appreciation of God Himself?
 You have a chance to be part of a legacy, to know that people were saved from hell because you obeyed God.
 You have a chance to be an example to people that you love so they too will be with you in heaven.
 How much would you give to spare a member of your family from eternal punishment so that he could be with you in heaven forever?
 The things you do today will invest in the future.
 Where are you investing this day?

 Millionaires give cars, boats, houses, money, and lifestyle to their children (and sometimes to their dogs and cats).
 These things can be stolen or swindled or frittered away foolishly.
-That's why God says to build treasures in heaven "where moth or rust" does not remove or thieves do not break in and steal.
+That's why God says to build treasures in heaven "where moth or rust" does not consume or thieves do not break in and steal.
 So, where are your "futures" invested?
 In, heaven where moth and rust and thieves do not remove it from you, or with Christ who keeps it safe from harm and it builds into a dynamite retirement package.
+Think about it.